-Many refer to encapsulation carpet cleaning as “encap” or “encapping.”
+Many professional carpet cleaners call encapsulation carpet cleaning “encap” or “encapping.”
 Although often misunderstood, the cleaning system has gained tremendous popularity in recent years.

-The encapsulation cleaning system applies a cleaning solution containing a crystallizing, acrylic polymer.
+The encapsulation cleaning system applies a cleaning solution containing a crystallizing acrylic polymer.
 It is this polymer that helps create the magic of encapsulation.
-Encapsulation formulas also contain other cleaning components such as surfactants.
-The other ingredients, aid in breaking the bond between dirt, grease & grime and the carpet fibers.

-The encapsulation cleaning solution is usually worked into a carpet with an agitation machine.
-The machine types used include Cimex, Rotary Brush, Rotary Bonnet, Oscillating Pad (OP).
+The encapsulation solution is usually worked into a carpet with an agitation machine.
+The machine types include Cimex, Rotary Brush, Rotary Bonnet, and Oscillating Pad (OP).
 There are others as well.

 These sticky substances come from tracked in dirt and oils.
-They also come from soda spills, and over the counter spot removers.
+They come from soda spills and over-the-counter spot removers.
 Another contributor is sticky surfactants left from previously applied non-encapsulating cleaners.

 In and of themselves, many professional cleaning products are inherently sticky.
 After their application, the sticky surfactants are never 100% removed.
 Their sticky residue lingers behind to attract more dirt and soil.

 Well-formulated encapsulation carpet cleaning detergents are a magic bullet for removing the stickiness in the carpet.
-Also, due to their chemical make up, they will never leave behind a sticky residue of their own.
+Due to their chemical makeup, they will never leave behind a sticky residue.

-A well-formulated encap will crystallize.
-It can then be removed during routine vacuuming.
-A carpet cleaned with an excellent encap product will stay cleaner, longer too.
+A well-formulated encap will crystallize, and routine vacuuming will then remove it.
+Carpets cleaned with an excellent encap product will stay cleaner, longer too.

 We have run thousands of tests at VacAway.
-We have determined that the MAJORITY OF DIRT AND GRIME isn’t really encased in a capsule or crystal.
-Instead, well-formulated encap detergents render sticky residue completely NON-STICKY!
+We concluded that the majority of dirt and grime isn’t really encased in a capsule or crystal.
+Instead, well-formulated encapsulation detergents render sticky residue completely NON-STICKY!

-Here is a demo you can do yourself to see how the process works.
+Here is a demonstration you can do for yourself; you will see how the encapsulation carpet cleaning process works.

-·Give it plenty of time to dry, at least 24 hours or more, to be sure it dries completely.
+Give it plenty of time to dry; to be sure it dries completely, give it at least 24 hours or more.

-·Immediately dump the pepper off the dried mixture.
-Give it a quick hard blow to blow off any remaining pepper from static cling.
+Immediately dump the pepper off the dried mixture.
+To eliminate static cling, give it a quick hard blow.

-If any pepper remains, the mixture is still sticky and will attract dirt.
-What we are sure you will find, is that the detergent or syrup will be rendered non-sticky.
+The mixture is still sticky if any pepper remains and will attract dirt.
+But with VacAway encaps, you will find that the detergent or syrup will be rendered entirely non-sticky.
 It will no longer attract dirt.
 Neither will the carpets you clean with a well-formulated encapsulation carpet cleaning detergent!